Pasture Retreat is an intimate, Christ-centric gathering created for women to listen, connect, and receive soul nourishment.

 Pasture was created for souls like you, who care deeply about others, who desire to experience God in everyday moments, and who long to be fully heard and unconditionally loved- struggles and all.
 As in, "If you knew my story, would I still be accepted?"
 At Pasture Retreat the answer is a resounding YES!
 Nothing you bring or share scares us.
 In fact, we especially welcome your in-process journey because that's where we experience Jesus' humanity, humility, and grace.

-Women who are drawn to our retreats are often in a helper profession as a therapist, nurse or doctor, ministry leader, educator, creative, or entrepreneur, or, in a caretaker role as a mom, grandma, or caring for an aging parent, and are intentionally choosing to come and make themselves a priority.
+Women who are drawn to our retreats are often in a helper profession as a therapist, nurse or doctor, ministry leader, educator, creative, or entrepreneur.
+Many women are in a caretaker role as a mom, grandma, or caring for an aging parent, and are intentionally choosing to come and make themselves a priority.
 They come in need of rest, intimacy with God, and to be the one taken care of for a change.

 Untethered to a specific church or denomination, Pasture is rooted and facilitated through a Christ-centric, biblical approach.
 We exist to connect scriptural truth of what we know "about God" into a congruent experience of the Trinity as we soak in Psalm 23 throughout the weekend.